AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: DESI galaxies

 This corresponds to an uncertainty of 11\%, 6\%, and 5\%, respectively.
 We additionally note that if we were able to pinpoint the mass of the tracers, the uncertainty on $b_\phi$ would decrease noticeably.
 While it is difficult to disentangle assembly bias and halo mass from clustering data alone, including weak lensing constraints on the galaxy-halo link would substantially help us to break HOD parameter degeneracies, allowing us to put much tighter constraints on $b_\phi$.

-\textbf{Note:} We expect most of the assembly bias signal to be contained in the central galaxy population \citep[see e.g.,][]{2023MNRAS.524.2507H}.
+\textbf{Note:} \BH{We expect most of the assembly bias signal to be contained in the central galaxy population \citep[see e.g.,][]{2023MNRAS.524.2507H}.
 We leave the full analysis that includes running chains with all HOD extensions for later work.
-We note that future data releases of the clustering of DESI LRGs and QSOs will feature much smaller error bars, which will also improve our constraints on the galaxy-halo connection and on the assembly bias of these samples.
+Beyond that, there may be other halo properties that are correlated with $b_\phi$, which may need to be further studied.
+It is also possible that the satellite population, which makes up between 10\% and 20\%, of all galaxies of interest to this study is sensitive to halo properties, which are degenerate with $b_\phi$, such as halo concentration and accretion rate.} We note that future data releases of the clustering of DESI LRGs and QSOs will feature much smaller error bars, which will also improve our constraints on the galaxy-halo connection and on the assembly bias of these samples.